STG-7/FastPagesSTG/_posts/2022-08-29-AluminiPanelNotes.md

 - Logic/Algorithmic problemsolving is more important than knowledge of syntax
 - Logical thinking background helped Alumini with Coding and solving problems

-### Are there any PBL scenarios in college computer science classes?
-- In college there are 2 of them, 1 in senior year
-- In college there are some project based learning classes and some theory based classes
-- There are a lot of PBL exams which are fixed for computer science courses

 ### Group Based Work in College
 - There are a lot of group based assignments in college